 Two Producers of the film are Hungarians, so it is not by chance that the X and the Z of the word "eXistenZ" are capitalized, since the letters between them make the Hungarian word "isten," which means "god."

 In the scene where Jennifer Jason Leigh and Jude Law hole up in a motel room after the failed assassination attempt, the bag their fast food comes in has "Perky Pat" written on it.
-This is a reference to the novel "The Three Stigmata of Palmer Eldritch" by alternate reality sci-fi master Philip K. Dick.
-As many have noted online, eXistenZ takes many of its themes about nested reality and alienation directly from this book by Dick.
-In "Three Stigmata," however, the framework of the false realities is not a video game, but drugs called Can-D and Chew-Z.
+This is a reference to the novel "The Three Stigmata of Palmer Eldritch" by Philip K. Dick.
+As many have noted online, this movie takes many of its themes about nested reality and alienation directly from this book by Dick.
+In "Three Stigmata", however, the framework of the false realities is not a video game, but drugs called Can-D and Chew-Z.

-In the scene where eXistenZ is introduced, the late-coming assassin, Noel Dichter, has his ID card scanned.
+In the scene where eXistenZ is introduced, the late-coming assassin, Noel Dichter (Kris Lemche), has his ID card scanned.
 On the bottom of the card, a line of text is scanned, which is written in the ancient Babylonian language.